 Please allow me to share that when I finally started riding to reduce the stress I was feeling, many days I felt exhausted after only 2 minutes.
 I continued and now it is easy for me to ride for 20 minutes.
 I also try to ride more than once per day to increase the time spent riding and most importantly it makes me feel better overall.

-Reduce Work-Related Stress
+Reduce Work-Related Stress and Control Diabetes

 Work-related stress can be a real backbreaker.
 For me, this got so bad that I contemplated finding another job.
 Don’t get me wrong here.
 I went to work already stressed, but, I had one person who just sent my stress level above the roof.
 Here it was that I was dealing with the death of my son and this person was wasting my precious time with trivial matters.